wp-papi/papi/.github/issue_template.md

 Have a feature request?
 =======================
-Remove the template and add your feature request.
+Remove the template below and add your feature request.
 -->

 ### What I expected